rust-lang/rfcs/text/0000-cargo-dns.md

 This proposal adds the following functionality to Cargo:

 * A package's name is allowed to contain multiple `::` delimiters.
 The subsequent segment in the name is a subcrate of the previous segment's crate.
-* Any user is allowed to publish domain-tied packages; that is, packages belonging the namespace of the existing packages `org` and `com`.
+* Any user is allowed to publish domain-tied packages; that is, packages belonging to the namespace of the existing packages `org` and `com`.
   * The publishing process deduces the domain's organization from the manifest's repository URL.
   * It is a publishing error if the manifest's repository URL does not specify an organization-authored repository but rather a personal-authored repository.
   * It is a publishing error if the authenticated GitHub user is not a member of the organization.